Climate change - Overview

 What are climate change-related statistics?

 These are statistics from a wide range of domains, such as environmental, social and economic statistics, that tell you more about issues related to climate change.
 They include statistics on greenhouse gas emissions, activities that cause and reduce emissions, and the impact of climate change and how we adapt to it.
-For example, statistics on agricultural production, waste generation, and energy use can be used to measure emissions.
+For example, statistics on agricultural production, waste generation, and energy use can be used to estimate emissions.

 What information can I find here?